General national economic measures

 €5.2b in tax postponements and deferrals.

 €1b in delayed social-security contributions.

 Lisbon presented a series of measures to support businesses.
 Among others:

 -Full exemption from rent payments for all commercial establishments in municipal spaces (city council or municipal companies), which are closed, effective until June 30, 2020.

 -Full exemption from rent payments for all social, cultural, sporting and recreational institutions installed in municipal spaces until June 30, 2020.

 - Suspension of the collection of all fees related to the occupation of public space and advertising to all commercial establishments, with the exception of banks, credit institutions and insurance companies.
 The fee suspension period started retroactively from March 1, 2020 and ends on June 30, 2020.

 - Ensure the implementation of the investment plan for 2020 and subsequent years of the Lisbon Chamber and municipal companies (estimated at 620 million euros), as a way of strengthening the public service, supporting employment, and preserving productive capacity.

 - Creation of a support team for micro, small and medium-sized companies (Lisboa Empreende).

 - Creation of a marketplace that joins the needs of companies, institutions and municipalities, with the skills and offers of the entrepreneurial ecosystem in Lisbon.
 Enable startups to continue to function by developing technological solutions to today's challenges.

-- Ensure cultural agents full payment for contracts already signed, namely by EGEAC, by recalendarizing their adaptation schedules for online transmission to reinforce support for the entity's structure.
+- Ensure cultural agents' full payment for contracts already signed, namely by EGEAC, by recalendarising their adaptation schedules for online transmission to reinforce support for the entity's structure.

 - Accelerate payment to cultural entities in the city that are already receiving support, with a view to supporting the maintenance of the respective operating structures.